-Now, Command/Ctrl-Click the layer's thumbnail to make a selection and press Command/Ctrl + Shift + I to inverse the selection.
+Now, Control-Click the layer's thumbnail to make a selection and press Control-Shift-I to Inverse the selection.

 Select the "Bulb" layer and click on Add Layer Mask.
 This will hide the part of the wine glass that would have overlapped with the rim.

 Go back to the rim layer and add the following Layer Styles.

 Set the Fill to 8%.
 Convert to a Smart Object when you're done